 Okay, so you’ve exchanged your voucher for your JR Pass and you’re ready to catch your first train.

-Once you arrive at the train station, look for the train or platform you need to be at by looking at the many electronic displays.
-Or you could look at Japan Travel by Navitime app and it will most likely tell you which platform to be on.
+Once you arrive at the train station, look on the many electronic displays for the train or platform you need.
+Or you could look at the Japan Travel by Navitime app and it will most likely tell you which platform to be on.

 Now, find your train platform by reading the digital signs and finding your destination.